 Our Statement of Compliance with the QCA Corporate Governance Code can be found here.

-At the year-end 31 May 2020 the Board of directors comprised two executive directors and three independent non-executive directors.
+From 26 May 2021 the Board of directors comprised four executive directors and five independent non-executive directors.

 A short biography of each director is set out here.